 - UU Athletic Compliance Office – Assist with NCAA interpretations – student-athletic contracts, employment, recruiting, eligibility, financial aid and playing season regulations.

 **Certain of the above placements are also available in conjunction with substantive courses as part of the Victims Rights Clinic, Poverty Law Clinic, and Elder Law Clinic**

 Registration & Placement: Students may enroll in the Lawyering Skills Survey course online for Fall and Spring.
 Hardcopy paper applications are accepted for Summer.
 To apply for externship placement, students must complete the application form to specify placement preferences and submit it with their résumé and a short statement of interest.
 Typically a student specializes in only one area of law during any one semester.

 Most students are able to extern at their preferred placement.
 Students who have previously taken the Lawyering Skills Survey course may apply for another externship in a subsequent semester.

 Summer 2019: May 13-24, Mon. – Friday from 2:00 – 5:10 p.m., taught by Professor Linda F. Smith

 Fall 2019: Thurs. & Fri.
 8:00 – 9:25 a.m.

 Spring 2020: Thurs. & Fri.
 8:50 – 10:20 a.m.

 LAW 7930-001: Civil Clinic Every Semester (2 – 5 credits)

-Additional work in the Civil Clinic WILL APPLY to the Pro Bono Initiative certificate.
+Additional work completed in a civil externship WILL APPLY to the Pro Bono Initiative certificate.